San Juan, Salta

 San Juan is a small village in northwestern Argentina.
-It is part of the Iruya Department in the Salta Province, located 7 km north of the Iruya village, 4 km northeast of the village of San Isidro and 4 km west of the village of Chiyayoc.
+It is part of the Iruya Department in the Salta Province, located 7 km north of the Iruya village, 4 km northeast of San Isidro and 4 km west of Chiyayoc.

 San Juan is part of Finca El Potrero.
 The village lives from tourism and agriculture.
-In San Juan potatoes and corn are grown and geese, goats and sheep are raised.
+In San Juan, potatoes and corn are grown and geese, goats, and sheep are raised.

 San Juan is accessible from Iruya by walking in about five hours, in parts via a steep footpath.

 Events

 The festival of the local saint takes place on 2 February.